Constantin Cantacuzino (died 1877): Early life

 The Aga had returned home by 1822, the probable year of his marriage to Zoe Slătineanu, from whom he had his four children.
 In 1828, under Grigore IV Ghica, he issued the first-ever decree regulating Wallachia's police, which also marked a first step in its transition to modern metropolitan law enforcement.
 That year, he was also appointed as the first ethnic Romanian to serve as Efor (Curator) of the Wallachian theaters.
 Cantacuzino's political climb was accelerated during the Russo-Turkish War of 1828, when he welcomed the Imperial Russian Army and became a protege of Governor Pavel Kiselyov.
 Following the Treaty of Adrianople, both Principalities became protectorates of Russia under Ottoman suzerainty.
 In 1831, Cantacuzino was Vornic of the Wallachian Police in Bucharest.
 In this capacity, together with Gheorghe Bibescu he organized the very first elections for the Town Council, which took place in November 1831.
-When this was convened, he also presented himself as a candidate for an executive function (mădulăr), earning endorsements from 56 out of 80 councilors, and emerging as one of five town governors.
+When this was convened, he also presented himself as a candidate for an executive function (mădulăr), failing to obtain an absolute majority but advancing to the second round.
+He ultimately earned endorsements from 56 out of 80 councilors, and, after validation by Kiselyov on November 28, emerged as one of five town governors.
 Still serving as Aga in 1832, Cantacuzino was directly involved in the hunt for brigand Ioniță Tunsu.
 Kiselyov also assigned him to committees which supervised the paving and beautification of Bucharest's streets; his colleagues were Barbu Dimitrie Știrbei and Alecu Filipescu-Vulpea.
 With Iancu Văcărescu and Costache Golescu, he also collected funds for the establishment of a national theater.
 His own townhouse, located outside Lipscani, was fitted with a bathhouse—one of the few private ones existing in 1830s Wallachia.

 In parallel, Cantacuzino also ran in Wallachia's first legislative election, taking one of the 19 Ordinary Assembly seats reserved for the high-ranking boyars.
 After the election of 1836, there were protracted debates between the National Party and the conservative boyars.
 A ministerial crisis was finally ended in June 1837, when Cantacuzino agreed to enter a cabinet that also included his rival Știrbei.
 He served as Postelnic or Secretary of State, and was also Logothete or Justice Minister.
 He contributed to the pacification of Brăila in July 1841, signing Prince Alexandru II Ghica's proclamation to the rebellious Bulgarians.
 Acting on Ghica's behalf, he welcomed at Calafat the Ottoman inspector, Hüseyin Pasha, with whom he discussed means of tackling Russian intrigues in Wallachia.